dfgordon/retrocompressor/README.md

 * `direct_ports::lzhuf` - nearly a direct port of the classic `LZHUF` of Okumura et al.
 * `lzss_huff` - signficant rewrite of `LZHUF` with flexible parameters
+* `lzw` - LZW with fixed code width, other parameters flexible
 * `td0` - convert normal Teledisk to advanced Teledisk, or vice-versa

 ## Size Limits

 This is not optimized for large files.
 Some 32-bit integers used to describe file sizes have been retained since they are part of the format.
-As of this writing, there are no status indicators available during processing, status only becomes available upon completion or failure.
+The maximum size, beyond which an error is returned, defaults to 3 MB for TD0 files, 1 GB otherwise.

 ## Executable